Corporations Elections Licensing Securities

 The Georgia State Board of Optometry has adopted Rule 430-2-.04.
 ARBO’s OE Tracker Program is designed to archive into a centralized data base CE attendance data from any format.
 Continuing Education shall be verified on all licensees through the Association of Regulatory Board of Optometry OE Tracker Program.

-All licensees must register with the Association of Regulatory Boards of Optometry(ARBO) www.arbo.org .
-After the licensee registers at the website he/she must login and it will give them his/her card number.
+All licensees register with the Association of Regulatory Boards of Optometry(ARBO) www.arbo.org .
+After the licensee registers at the website he/she may login and will be given a OE Tracker Card/#.

 ONLY those randomly selected for Continuing Education audit must submit proof of their continuing education credits along with their renewal application.
 You will receive specific instructions if you are chosen for an audit.